SpiritusMoribus/youtube-remove-end-cards/README.md

 Tampermonkey is a browser extension.
 You can find it for google over here : https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en

-You create a script and add the code from the repo.
+You create a script and add the code from the the tyampermonkey.js file.
+It's literally Copy and Paste.

 Cards On :
 ![Cards On](https://user-images.githubusercontent.com/91721679/135584237-e48fe02a-9db6-4aee-a402-d2e5940c3c52.PNG)